Show/Hide Toolbars

 YIELD RETURN <Value>

 Can be used in a method declared as Enumerator of a type.
 This will instruct the compiler to automatically generate a class that implemented an enumerator and return to the calling code directly on the YIELD RETURN line.
-The next time the Iterator is called the code will remember where the code was the previous time it was executed and will continue on the next statement after the YIELD RETURN line.
+The next time the Iterator is called, the code will remember where the code was the previous time it was executed, and it will continue on the next statement after the YIELD RETURN line.